 Claire E. Sterk is the 20th president of Emory and the Charles Howard Candler Professor of Public Health.
 She took office on September 1, 2016, having previously served as the university’s sixth provost and executive vice president for academic affairs.
-Sterk is a public health scholar who has deepened our understanding of addiction, mental health, and HIV/AIDS.Read More
+A public health scholar who has deepened our understanding of addiction, mental health, and HIV/AIDS, she has served on the Emory faculty for 21 years.Read More

 Homecoming 2016, on September 24, involved students and alumni in the annual Homecoming parade, festival, and concert.
 Participants offered their takes on this year's student Homecoming theme, "Camp Swoop," or just showed off their enthusiasm for Emory.
 President Sterk and her husband, research professor Kirk Elifson, joined in the parade and visited with students and alumni.
 After the parade, the celebration continued on McDonough Field, where Smash Mouth had the crowd on their feet.